-One common practice is to maintain a single database.
+One way to do cloud bursting is by maintaining a single database.
 This is usually hosted on an on-premise server or a private cloud.
 You can use that database for all applications, regardless of whether they are running on a private or public VM.

 Another option (to avoid latency) is to create multiple copies of the data underlying an app.
 You can then (pre-)storing a distinct copy in every cloud the app may run from.
-This guarantees that any instance of an app will have necessary data available.
-But it implies paying for extra public storage.
-And there are challenges for syncing the data.
+This guarantees that any instance of an app will have necessary data available

 If you can predict general trends in its traffic spikes, you should be able to get the public cloud resources you need.